statelyai/xstate-python/README.md

 1. Run `python3.7 -m venv .venv` to create a virtual environment
 2. Run `source .venv/bin/activate` to go into that virtual environment
 3. Run `pip install -r requirements_dev.txt` to install all of the dependencies in `requirements.txt` (which includes `pytest`)
-5. Make sure test files are present and up to date, run `git submodule init` (first time) and `git submodule update`
+1. Make sure test files are present and up to date by running `git submodule init` (first time) and `git submodule update`
-6. Run `pytest` to run the tests! 👩‍🔬
+1. Run `pytest` to run the tests! 👩‍🔬

 ## SCXML